K

 📖 JSON Tools Guide

-• Format: Beautify minified JSON with proper indentation
+• Format: Beautify minified JSON with tree indentation.
+Customize indent size (2/4/tab).

 How to Use